 Another main benefit of cabbage is that you can make it into sauerkraut, a fermented vegetable.
 Fermented foods provide several health benefits, such as improving your digestion and supporting your immune system.
 They also help you with weight loss as it is loaded with vitamin C, vitamin K, folate, dietary fiber, and glucosinolates.
 It is a great source of potassium and vitamin B6.

-Cabbage grows well in fertile soil, and you should harvest it as soon as possible to mature before summertime heat.
-On the other hand, you can start it last summer and harvest it in the late autumn months.
+Cabbage grows well in fertile soil, and you should harvest it as soon as possible in the spring before the summertime heat.
+On the other hand, you can start it late in the summer and harvest it in the late autumn months.

 2 – Kale (My personal fave of the leafy green vegetables!)

 Kale is one of the most nutrient-dense vegetables on the planet due to its many vitamins, minerals, and antioxidants.